-In situations where a BEC variant within the TFL might not meet the old seral forest target, the Patchworks model will postpone harvesting activities within portions of those LUs until the forests naturally mature into old seral stages.
+In situations where a BEC variant within the TFL might not meet the full or drawn-down old seral forest target, the Patchworks model will delay harvesting activities within portions of those LUs.
+This ensures that the existing representation of old-seral forest is not depleted, allowing the forests to naturally mature into old seral stages over time.
 In addition, The NSOG Order does not specify targets for CMA 0, MHmmp, and MHmmp1 BEC zones.

-Table 63 outlines the specific landscape biodiversity targets applied to old seral forests within the TFL 6 MP #11 timber supply model.
-For reference, Table 43 provides a breakdown of the current forest age class distribution across landscape units and BEC variants.
+Table 66 outlines the specific landscape biodiversity targets applied to old seral forests within the TFL 6 MP #11 timber supply model.
+For reference, Table 45 provides a breakdown of the current forest age class distribution across landscape units and BEC variants.